 By some estimates there are more than 30 million cameras in the world capturing more than 250 billion hours of raw video footage each year.
 That is a staggering amount of information!
 Much like the early days of the Internet, before the rise of search engines, the sheer volume of data is simply overwhelming for businesses to grasp.
 But many are learning that by harnessing and leveraging that information, they can improve their operations or meet specific compliance requirements.
-Solution providers who can help their customers better organise and make sense of all their surveillance footage have a unique opportunity to drive more instals and increase their sales opportunities.
+Solution providers who can help their customers better organize and make sense of all their surveillance footage have a unique opportunity to drive more installs and increase their sales opportunities.
 That's where video analytics comes in.

-These solutions, often referred to as Video Content Analysis (VCA), are used to scrutinise large amounts of captured video data - either in real time or from storage.
-They allow organisations to extract useful business or security-related details that can be utilised in a couple ways:
+These solutions, often referred to as Video Content Analysis (VCA), are used to scrutinize large amounts of captured video data - either in real time or from storage.
+They allow organizations to extract useful business or security-related details that can be utilized in a couple ways:

-1. Enhanced security - By implementing security functions such as virtual trip wires, facial recognition and licence plate detection - video analytics can be used to make an environment more secure and aid in ongoing criminal investigations.
+- 1. Enhanced security By implementing security functions such as virtual trip wires, facial recognition and license plate detection video analytics can be used to make an environment more secure and aid in ongoing criminal investigations.
 This information can help investigators zero in on critical footage or related content without having to sort through thousands of hours of video.
-For example, once they identify a suspect's face or licence plate number, the analytical solution can quickly sort through and identify other footage that contains the same person or vehicle.
-That saves the investigators countless hours and a tremendous amount of frustration.

-2. Business decision process - In addition to providing enhanced security and aiding in criminal investigations, video analytics is making a valuable contribution to the business decision-making process.
-Some commercially available analytics solutions can utilise network video cameras to obtain accurate customer counts and monitor store traffic flow and patterns.
-They can measure customer or employee dwell time at key locations such as checkouts, and analyse customer queues and waiting line patterns.
-This intelligence can help businesses improve staffing and resource level planning, allow them to optimise store layouts, and make other crucial operational decisions.
+For example, once they identify a suspect's face or license plate number, the analytical solution can quickly sort through and identify other footage that contains the same person or vehicle.
+That saves the investigators countless hours and a tremendous amount of frustration. - 2.
+Business decision process In addition to providing enhanced security and aiding in criminal investigations, video analytics is making a valuable contribution to the business decision-making process.
+Some commercially available analytics solutions can utilize network video cameras to obtain accurate customer counts and monitor store traffic flow and patterns.
+They can measure customer or employee "dwell time" at key locations such as checkouts, and analyze customer queues and waiting line patterns.
+This intelligence can help businesses improve staffing and resource level planning, allow them to optimize store layouts, and make other crucial operational decisions.

 The latest NVR appliances typically include basic Video Content Analytics capabilities, as do many standalone VMS packages.
-A number of vendors specialise in expanding the analytics capacity of these systems and offer training programmes to their channel partners.
+A number of vendors specialize in expanding the analytics capacity of these systems and offer training programs to their channel partners.
 This is a real opportunity area for solution providers, offering a value add that many of their businesses customers could benefit from.
 Not only can they address their clients' physical security concerns, but these advanced analytical capabilities allow them to highlight trends in their businesses.

-With that information in hand, customers can bolster their defences and strengthen their marketing and sales strategies leading to a safer workplace and increased revenue opportunities.
-Security dealers seldom have much experience with internet services, servers, storage, and networking, and making that transition is neither quick nor easy.
-Add to this the fact that - as is the case with most technology innovations - legacy analogue solutions still enjoy somewhat of a cost advantage over the new digital platforms.
-The largest differential is with cameras.
-The analogue versions are readily available from a number of vendors at a very low price point.
+With that information in hand, customers can bolster their defenses and strengthen their marketing and sales strategies leading to a safer workplace and increased revenue opportunities.
 Solution providers who are capable at designing, implementing and managing these advanced analytical solutions will have a distinct advantage over those offering physical security services alone.
-With more complex technologies, compliance concerns and general business needs, organisations are relying more on skilled outsource partners to help them handle it all.
+With more complex technologies, compliance concerns and general business needs, organizations are relying more on skilled outsource partners to help them handle it all.